Next.js App Router - Complete Setup Guide

 2. Update network stubbing: Enable Server Component request passthrough

-3. Add instrumentation.ts: For Math.random() if used in Server Components
+3. Update Math.random() calls: Use createDeterministicRandom() helper in Server Components

 4. Update date handling: Use getCurrentDate() helper in Server Components